Ervebo (rVSV-ZEBOV) Ebola Vaccine Description

 Following vaccination with the Ervebo vaccine, individuals may test positive for anti-Ebola glycoprotein (GP) antibody and/or Ebola GP nucleic acid or antigens.
 GP-based testing may have limited diagnostic value during vaccine viremia, in the presence of vaccine-derived Ebola GP, and following antibody response to the vaccine.

-A polymerase chain reaction is one of the most commonly used diagnostic methods because of its ability to detect ebola virus disease, says the CDC.
+A polymerase chain reaction is one of the most commonly used diagnostic methods because its ability to detect ebola virus disease, says the CDC.

 As of January 12, 2021, the vaccine was administered to more than 350,000 people in Guinea and the 2018-2020 Ebola outbreaks in the Democratic Republic of the Congo under a protocol for “compassionate use.”